MameMess/MAME-MESS-for-Mac-OS-X/README.md

                hlsl
                mame
 ```
-SLD
+* SLD
 ```elixir
 Library/Frameworks
 ```

 * Note:
-it is only shortcut of the roms to run games in steam for example.
+It is only shortcut of the roms to run games in steam for example.